ShadowsocksR-Live/iShadowsocksR/README.md

 ## Tips

-- If you are a China mainland developer, you must set your git with proxy, such as SOCKS5 etc., or you can not pull some submodules because of `GFW`.
+- If you are a China mainland developer, maybe you should set your git with proxy, such as SOCKS5 etc., or you can not pull some submodules because of `GFW`.
 Like this:
 ```
 # Enable Proxy settings
 git config --global http.proxy socks5://127.0.0.1:1080